Infiniti QX50: Features

-The Infiniti EX was the first production automobile to offer a surround-view camera, marketed as Around View Monitor.
-The cameras are located at the front, back and sides of the vehicle and feed images to an image processing unit; those individual inputs are analyzed, synthesized to offer a synthetic but positionally accurate top-down view of the car and its surroundings.
-The image appears in lifelike detail.
+The EX was the first production automobile to offer a surround-view camera, marketed as Around View Monitor.
+The cameras are located at the front, back and sides of the vehicle and feed images to an image processing unit; those individual inputs are analyzed, synthesized to offer a synthetic, but positionally accurate, somewhat lifelike top-down view of the car and its surroundings.